MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/navigation-options-for-sharepoint-online.md

 There are other popular options to build **Custom navigation providers**.
 Please review [Navigation solutions for SharePoint Online portals](https://docs.microsoft.com/sharepoint/dev/solution-guidance/portal-navigation) for further guidance on building a Custom navigation provider.

-Each option has pros and cons as outlined in the following table.
+## Pros and Cons of SharePoint Online navigation options

+The following table summarizes the pros and cons of each option.

 |Managed navigation  |Structural navigation  |Search-driven navigation  |Custom-navigation provider  |